CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-MS-Teams-Optimized-Experience.md

    >**NOTE**: Wait for 3 minutes as the Session VM will take time to restart.

-   > **NOTE**: The above mentioned script downloads WebRTC and MS Teams which are specially meant for AVD and it also downloads .VHD file and .cer file which we will be using in Exercise 13.

 1. Similarily for the 2nd session host, Click on the Session host tab and you will see two session hosts.
-Select **AVD-HP01-SH-1.azurehol1019.onmicrosoft.com** session host.
+Select **AVD-HP01-SH-1.azure...** session host.

    ![ws name.](media/teams17.png)